plusangel/radiationUAV/README.md

 * Optical flow sensor px4flow smart camera
 * Mapping and proximity application based on Laser sensor

-### iOS
+### Human Robot Interaction
 Development of iOS apps to improve human robot interface and radiation mapping
 * iRadiation app
 * iOS_ROS

 ### Simulation
-Develop assisted teleoperation fligh mode using hector-quadrotor simulation
+Development of an assisted teleoperation fligh mode using hector-quadrotor simulation

-### Reports
+### Documentation
-Documents related with the activities and development in this project
+Documents (pdf) related with the activities and development of this project

-### Developer
+### Author & Developer
 Angelos Plastropoulos

+### Supervisor
+Dr Thomas B. Scott

 ## Credits
 This project has been developed with the support of the following organisations: